Kuurus/zksocial/readme.md

 # Spermify

+Tired of not knowing who's the dad?
+Tired of not knowing the genes?
+Tired of not knowing the face?
+Chose Spermify

 **Spermify** is a revolutionary decentralized application (dApp) designed to facilitate and regulate sperm donation using blockchain technology.
 Inspired by the user-friendly interface of dating apps like Tinder, Spermify connects sperm donors and recipients while ensuring privacy, security, and ethical practices.

-This is a monorepo containing the frontend and backend of the spermify app.
+This is a monorepo containing the frontend and backend of the Spermify app.
+This POC is made in the context of the [ETHGlobal Ethonline 2024](https://ethglobal.com/events/ethonline2024) hackathon.
+You can find more details about the project on the [ETHGlobal Showcase](https://ethglobal.com/showcase/spermify-7s9jk).

 ## Table of Contents